Santa Cruz Public Libraries'

-A community support group, the Friends of the Farm and Garden, concentrates on outreach to the community via free lecture series, workshops and classes such as wreath-making, garden preparation, pruning, etc. on a monthly basis.
+A community support group, the Friends of the Farm and Garden, concentrates on outreach to the community via free lecture series, workshops and classes on a monthly basis.
 Members receive a subscription to the News and Notes newsletter.

-Between approximately June and October organic produce and flowers from the Farm and Garden are for sale at the Market Cart at the campus entrance, in front of the Barn Theatre, on Tuesdays and Fridays from noon to 6pm June 15-Oct.
-15 (approximately).
+Between approximately June and October organic produce and flowers from the Farm and Garden are for sale at the Market Cart at the campus entrance, in front of the Barn Theatre, on Tuesdays and Fridays from noon to 6pm early June through late October (approximately).

 FEES: UCSC student fees fixed.
 6-mo apprenticeship fixed fees.
 Small fees for classes/functions of Friends of Farm and Garden.

 |Mission:||The mission of the Center for Agroecology & Sustainable Food Systems (CASFS or the Center) is to research, develop, and advance sustainable food and agricultural systems that are environmentally sound, economically viable, socially responsible, nonexploitative, and that serve as a foundation for future generations.|